 The true ʻŌkupkupu has been given the name to distinguish it from the False Okupukupu (Nephrolepis multiflora).

 The generic name Nephrolepis is derived from the Greek nephros, kidney, and lepis, scale, in reference to the kidney-shaped indusia (sori covering).

 The Latin specific name exaltata, raised, high, lofty, alludes to the upright fronds of this fern.

-The subspecies hawaiiensis is referring to the place of origin, Hawaiʻi.
+The former subspecies name hawaiiensis* is referring to the place of origin, Hawaiʻi.

 Kupukupu is a general name for ferns on a single stem.